KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 dispose();
 ```

-The `reaction` function mandatorily accepts two functions, (data function and side effect function) and an optional third argument.
+The `reaction` function mandatorily accepts two functions, (the data function and side effect function) and an optional third argument.
 It is like the `autorun` function but gives you more control on which observables to track.
-Here, the data function is tracked and returns data that is used in side effect function.
+Here, the data function is tracked and returns data to be used in side effect function.
 Whereas, an `autorun` function reacts to everything used in its function, the `reaction` function reacts to

 Here is a simple use case: